-Framework Agreement on Technology Transfer Cooperation
+10.2 Framework Agreement on Technology Transfer Cooperation

-On 6 March 2018, the Group, acting through CZ EXPORT, entered into a framework agreement on technology transfer cooperation (the "Framework Agreement") with HM ARZENÁL, a Hungarian company fully owned by the Hungarian state.
+On 6 March 2018, the Group, acting through CZ EXPORT, entered into the Framework Agreement on technology transfer cooperation with HM ARZENÁL, a Hungarian company fully owned by the Hungarian state.
 The Framework Agreement sets out a legal framework for the conclusion of four separate Production Contracts, all of which have been executed between the parties, each for the transfer, assembly and production of the Group's firearms, namely up to 200,000 firearm units of (i) CZ P-07, (ii) CZ P-09, (iii) CZ Scorpion EVO 3 A1, and (iv) CZ BREN 2, with an expected total value of more than EUR 100 million.

-The Production Contracts establish the legal framework allowing HM ARZENÁL to put into operation a sufficiently equipped own factory in Hungary (the "Factory") suitable for the serial production of the abovementioned firearms (together the "Production Firearms" and each separately a "Production Firearm") and to manufacture several components related to the production of the Production Firearms (the "Components").
-According to the Framework Agreement, the main commercial purpose of the transaction for HM ARZENÁL is to allow for the rearmament of the Hungarian armed forces and law enforcement agencies with the Production Firearms to third parties either pursuant to agreements made on a government to government basis or with the Group's prior written approval.
+The Production Contracts establish the legal framework allowing HM ARZENÁL to put into operation a sufficiently equipped own factory in Hungary (the Factory) suitable for the serial production of the above-mentioned firearms (together the Production Firearms and each separately a Production Firearm) and to manufacture several components related to the production of the Production Firearms (the Components).
+According to the Framework Agreement, the main commercial purpose of the transaction for HM ARZENÁL is to allow for the rearmament of the Hungarian armed forces and law enforcement agencies with the Production Firearms produced by HM ARZENÁL using the Group's technology.
+HM ARZENÁL may also sell Production Firearms to third parties either pursuant to agreements made on a government to government basis or with the Group's prior written approval.
 The Group's aim is to fully service the Hungarian military and law enforcement market for small arms from its portfolio.